FEATURED CASE STUDY

 Case study: The power of peer coaching

-Caroline Nock is a regular attendee at The HR Agenda full day sessions in Leicester.
-She relishes the opportunity to take time out of her busy schedule to reconnect with like-minded peers and examine different challenges she is facing at work.
+Caroline Nock is a regular attendee at Debra's group sessions.
+She relishes the opportunity to take time out of her busy schedule to examine different challenges she is facing at work.

 “One of the things I really appreciate is the timing and spacing of the sessions because a lot can happen in the interval between them” explained Caroline.
 “For example, at the time of the first session I was looking for a new role and at the most recent session I was talking about the challenge of starting my new position.